 Do I Really Use Them For After Poo?

 It really is up to family preference if you use them for both wee and poo.
 A lot of people that I know are only prepared to use them for wee.
 And this is obviously a matter of personal preference.

 But whichever way you wish to do it, you will also need a bucket with a lid near the toilet to place the cloths after use.
-I would suggest putting a weak solution of white vinegar and salt in the bucket to act as a soak and disinfectant.
+Dry storage is best.

 Sadly, a lot of the overlocker threads out there are polyester blend, so I would cut these off before composting.

 But I am sure that you will agree, this is a great way to avoid the loo roll crisis.
 I hope you’ve enjoyed this post on how to make and use family cloth.

 Do you think you could use these?
 Have you had a loo roll crisis in your area?
 I would love to know your thoughts.
 Comment below or do find me on social media.

 And please do pin this post for later.